CShorten/HenryAILabs-VideoList/README.md

 A curated list of all 103 Henry AI Labs videos on Deep Learning and AI!
 <br>
 <br>
-I hope that the categorization of these videos can be additionally useful for those looking to get a sense of general categories of research topics in Deep Learning and AI!
+I hope that the categorization of these videos can be additionally useful for those looking to get a general sense of research topics in Deep Learning and AI!

 (Some videos are repeated twice if they fall into multiple categories such as Weight Agnostic Neural Networks labeled as "Surprising Findings about Neural Networks" and "Neural Architecture Search")